trystan-geoffre/Full-Stack-Trading-App/README.md

 <h2 align="center">🌅 Journey Highlights 🌅</h2>
 <p>
 Building the trading was a logique choice for me.
-I knew that I needed challenged on building, maintening dinamicly quering joining tables for well sized database.
-Plus I'm an enthousiast of finance and especially trading.
-Having previously developed a trading AI with TensorFlow (link to the project), the logical next step was to create a trading platform based on a custom database.
+I knew that I needed challenged on building, maintening   a dynamic database.
+Having previously developed a trading AI with TensorFlow (link to the project), the logical next step was to create an entire trading environment based on a custom database.
 As of now, the database consisting of five different tables, one of which has over 35 million rows.

 <h1></h1>